Biography

 Understanding the molecular basis of fungal infections

-Infectious diseases are one of the most challenging aspects of microbiology.
-Their toll on human health remains immense and emerging drug resistance puts us at risk of backsliding on a century of progress in treating these diseases.
+The last few years have emphatically reminded us of the immense toll of infectious diseases on human health remains immense.
+This toll is persistent and emerging drug resistance puts us at risk of backsliding on a century of progress in treating these diseases.
 Fungi are often overlooked as infectious agents, despite causing a spectrum of diseases ranging from mild and common to life-threatening infections responsible for over one million deaths per year.
-Candida albicans is the most important fungal pathogen, as it is capable of infecting virtually any body site, including the mouth and throat (oral thrush) and the genital tract (vaginal yeast infections), but our primary interest is in the life threatening infections that occur mostly in hospitalized patients with weakened immune systems.
-Increasingly frequent, about 40% of those who get disseminated candidiasis will die, making it as deadly as HIV/AIDS and MRSA in this country.
-Unlike these infections, however, patients acquire candidiasis from themselves: C. albicans is also a universal part of the human microbiota, existing harmlessly in most of us.
+Candida species are particularly problematic, capable of infecting virtually any body site, including the mouth and throat (oral thrush) and the genital tract (vaginal yeast infections), but our primary interest is in the life threatening infections that occur mostly in hospitalized patients with weakened immune systems.
+Our tools for managing these infections are inadequate, partly as a result of the cell biological similarities between fungi and humans that make antifungal drug discovery challenging.

 Publications